wurlinc/wurl-feed-specifications/wurl-json-feed-specification.md

 * `shortFormVideo`
 * `tvSpecial`

 This object represents a third-party metadata provider ID (such as TMS, Rovi, IMDB, EIDR), that can provide more information about a specific video content.
-This information is used to optimize your content to be discovered within the Roku Search, and provide more details to users.

 | Field | Type | Required | Description |
 | ----- | ---- | -------- | ----------- |